-Associate of Applied Science degrees are offered in allied health with major areas of emphasis in paramedic/emergency medical services, health information technology, and practical nursing; business technology with major areas of business technology, banking, human resource management, supply chain command; cardiovascular technology; general technology with major areas of emphasis in air conditioning and refrigeration, automotive service, computer information systems, cosmetic science, collision repair, facilities management, law enforcement and welding; human services; industrial control systems with major areas of emphasis in industrial control systems and energy studies; medical assistant; occupational therapy assistant; physical therapist assistant; and registered nursing.
+Associate of Applied Science degrees are offered in business technology with major areas of business technology, banking, human resource management, supply chain command; cardiovascular technology; general technology with major areas of emphasis in air conditioning and refrigeration, automotive service, computer information systems, cosmetic science, collision repair, facilities management, law enforcement and welding; health information technology; human services; industrial control systems with major areas of emphasis in industrial control systems and energy studies; medical assisting; occupational therapy assistant; paramedic/emergency medical services, physical therapist assistant; practical nursing; and registered nursing.
 An Associate of General Studies degree is offered with a major of General Studies.
-Arkansas Tech University - Ozark Campus is seeking ACOTE accreditation for Occupational Therapy Assistant and CAHIM accreditation for Health Information Technology.
+Arkansas Tech University-Ozark Campus is seeking ACOTE accreditation for Occupational Therapy Assistant and CAHIIM accreditation for Health Information Technology.

 Technical certification is offered in air conditioning and refrigeration, automotive service technology, business technology, business technology banking, collision repair technology, computer information systems, cosmetology, enology, facilities maintenance, health information technology, industrial control systems, industrial electronics technology, law enforcement, practical nursing, viticulture and welding technology.

-Proficiency certification is offered in allied health, automotive service, basic emergency medical services, certified nursing assistant, computer information systems, culinary arts, drafting and design, facilities maintenance, intermediate emergency medical services, law enforcement, viticulture, and welding.
+Proficiency certification is offered in allied health, automotive service, basic emergency medical services, nursing assistant, computer information systems, culinary arts, drafting and design, facilities maintenance, intermediate emergency medical services, law enforcement, machinist operations, medical transcription, office support specialist, viticulture, and welding.

-Students may graduate under the catalog in force when they first enroll in the University (Fall 2005 forward), or any subsequent catalog, subject to the approval of the Chief Student Officer.
+Students may graduate under the catalog in force when they first enroll in the University (Fall 2005 forward), or any subsequent catalog provided they were enrolled at the University during the year the catalog was in effect, subject to the approval of the Chief Student Officer.
 Students should keep in mind that curricula change in order to maintain relevance, up-to-date knowledge, and in some cases, accreditation standards.
 The University reserves the right to make effective immediately any change in graduation requirements for students whose studies have not advanced beyond the level at which the change becomes operative.

 Candidates for graduation will have a degree audit completed.
 Students completing graduation requirements at the end of the fall semester must submit to the Office of Student Services an application for graduation and complete a degree audit in consultation with their advisor on or before the end of the eighth week of the previous spring semester.
 Students completing graduation requirements at the end of the spring semester or either of the following summer sessions must submit an application for graduation and complete a degree audit in consultation with their advisor on or before the end of the eighth week of the previous fall semester.